Crowdstar/vertica-swoole-adapter/README.md

 * Logging support.

 Vertica connections are made through package [skatrych/vertica-php-adapter](https://github.com/skatrych/vertica-php-adapter), which is implemented using ODBC.
+It is not coroutine-friendly, and works in blocking mode only.

 This package was derived from our work at [Glu Mobile](https://www.glu.com).
 It has been used in one of our internal microservices talking to Vertica 7.2.0 and 9.3.0 servers, and ran smoothly for months.